Jaron Ennis: Ennis vs. Chukhadzhian

 Unable to secure a match up with Errol Spence Jr., who was preoccupied with waiting out a welterweight undisputed bout with WBO welterweight champion Terrence "Bud" Crawford, Ennis squared-off against Ukrainian boxer Karen Chukhadzhian on Jan 7, 2023, at the Capital One Arena, Washington, D.C., U.S. With their bout also having the then-vacant IBF welterweight interim-champion title on the line.

-Ennis' six year knockout streak, bar the no-contest against Van Heerden, was broken when he was taken the distance for only the third time in his career by Chukhadzhian who proved himself to be sturdier than people gave him credit for.
-But even with his gutsy attitude, the Ukrainian was dominated by Ennis across every round of their scheduled 12-round bout.
-This domination was reflected in the judges scores cards of 120-108 thrice and all in favor of Ennis for a Unanimous Decision victory.
+Chukhadzhian was dominated by Ennis across every round of their scheduled 12-round bout.
+All three judges scored the bout 120-108 in favor of Ennis in a unanimous decision victory.

 Ennis vs. Villa

 Making the first defense of his IBF welterweight interim-champion title, Ennis took on hard-hitting Colombian boxer Roiman "Flaco de Oro" Villa on 8 July 2023, at The Ballroom, Boardwalk Hall, Atlantic City, U.S.

 From the first round, Ennis' superior hand-speed and punch placement made it difficult for Villa to close in the distance.
 And even with Villa's tight high-guard and forward pressure granting him moments of success, they were greatly eclipsed by Ennis' own offense that was gradually becoming more frequent and coming in longer combinations as the rounds went on.

 And in the 10th round, Boots slumped the Colombian slugger on the ropes with a lead left-cross and right hook combination from the southpaw stance which prompted referee David Fields, who had already warned Villa's corner that he would stop the fight if Villa continued to not punch back properly against Boots' barrage of attacks back in the 9th round, to not even start a 10-count and immediately wave off the fight to declare Ennis the winner of their bout by knockout.

 And with his 31st victory acquired, Ennis retained his undefeated status along with his welterweight interim-champion title.